 The A'-movement hypothesis also correctly predicts that topicalized phrases can survive gapping; cf. (20).
-This also solves the problem for earlier proposals that the order of the gapping remnants and their correlates can be reversed in this construction, as in (20b); cf. Van Oirsouw (1987:262) and Cremers (1993:102-3).
-That similar non-parallel cases are not easy to construct for interrogatives has two reasons: (i) coordinated wh-clauses such as (19a&b) always have a parallel word order because wh-movement of interrogative phrases is obligatory; (ii) examples such as Marie heeft Jan vandaag ontmoet en wanneer Els? (lit.: Marie met Jan today and when Peter?) are marked because declarative and interrogative clauses cannot easily be coordinated anyway.
+Observe that the order of the gapping remnants and their correlates can be reversed in this construction; see, e.g., Van Oirsouw (1987:262) and Cremers (1993:102-3).
+Similar non-parallel examples are not easy to construct for interrogatives for two reasons: (i) coordinated wh-clauses such as (19a&b) always have a parallel word order because wh-movement of interrogative phrases is obligatory; (ii) examples such as Marie heeft Jan vandaag ontmoet en wanneer Els? (lit.: Marie met Jan today and when Peter?) are marked for the independent reason that declarative and interrogative clauses cannot easily be coordinated.

-- (20) a. [[VANDAAG heb ik JAN ontmoet] en [GISTEREN heb ik ELS ontmoet]]. today have I Jan met and yesterday have I Els met 'Today I met Jan and yesterday Els.' - b. [[VANDAAG heb ik JAN ontmoet] en [ELS heb ik GISTEREN ontmoet]]. today have I Jan met and Els have I yesterday met 'Today I met Jan and Els yesterday.' - c. [[Ik heb VANDAAG JAN ontmoet] en [GISTEREN heb ik ELS ontmoet]].
+- (20) a. [[VANDAAG heb ik JAN ontmoet] en [GISTEREN heb ik ELS ontmoet]]. today have I Jan met and yesterday have I Els met 'Today I met Jan and vesterday Els.' - b. [[VANDAAG heb ik JAN ontmoet] en [ELS heb ik GISTEREN ontmoet]]. today have I Jan met and Els have I yesterday met 'Today I met Jan and Els yesterday.' - c. [[Ik heb VANDAAG JAN ontmoet] en [GISTEREN heb ik ELS ontmoet]].
 I have today Jan met and yesterday have I Els met 'I met Jan earlier today and yesterday Els.'

-The examples in (21) show that we also correctly predict that negative phrases expressing clausal negation may occur as remnants, as they occupy the specifier of NegP; cf. Haegeman (1995).
+The examples in (21) show that we also correctly predict that negative phrases expressing clausal negation may occur as remnants, as they occupy the specifier of NegP.
 More can be said about negation, but this will be done in §6 and §7.